Australia & New Zealand

 Day 22 : Orakei Korako & Maori Concert

 We begin with a visit to Orakei Korako, one of the finest thermal areas in the world.
-On our walk through the Hidden Valley, we’ll see silica terraces, boiling pools, geysers, and a geothermal cave.
+On our walk through the Hidden Valley, we see silica terraces, boiling pools, geysers, and a geothermal cave.
 After lunch in Taupo’s town center, we cruise the Waikato River and witness impressive Huka Falls, New Zealand’s most visited natural wonder.
 Tonight we enjoy an authentic Maori hangi feast including a customary cooking method that prepares food in an underground pit oven followed by powerful song and dance from the traditional culture.

 Day 23 : Hobbiton™ & The Red Barn

 We travel to Alexander Sheep & Cattle Farm in Matamata, a combination working sheep farm and Hobbiton™, The Shire™ from Middle-earth™.
 Our visit includes a drive through the picturesque 1,250-acre farm with spectacular views across to the Kaimai Ranges and a guided tour of the Hobbiton™ Movie Set from The Lord of the Rings and The Hobbit films.
 The set has been completely rebuilt and remains as it was seen in these films.
 During our tour we see Hobbit Holes™, The Green Dragon Inn™, the mill, the double-arched bridge, and other structures and gardens built for this beloved imaginary world.
 For lunch, we enjoy a traditional pasture-to-plate meal at The Red Barn, a 500-acre working dairy farm.
 Originally built at the turn of the previous century as a livery stable for horses journeying across the greater Waikato, The Red Barn showcases the very best of New Zealand cuisine and country hospitality.
 Later we take a pleasant drive to Cambridge in the heart of rural Waikato, a picture-perfect country town characterized by quaint charm and tree-lined streets.
-Our lodging is at the Hidden Lake Hotel.

 Day 24 : Auckland